 This brand might define the concept ‘basic but not boring.’

-Based in Osaka, Japan, these slightly bizarre shirts won’t appeal to everyone, but we’re sure that those who do like them will go crazy.
+Based in Osaka, Japan, this brand uses its roots for inspiration.
+The slightly bizarre shirts won’t appeal to everyone, but we’re sure that those who do like them will go crazy.

 This New York focused menswear brand has an appropriately cool selection of photos to show off their clothes.